NikKowPHP/telegram-darvin/.roo/rules-code/rules.md

-**Objective:** To guide "Roo" (the 4B LLM Implementation Assistant) in systematically implementing tasks from `todos/implementation_todo.md` (or the specific todo file name given) and updating its progress.
+**Objective:** To guide "Roo" (the 4B LLM Implementation Assistant) in systematically implementing tasks from `todos/implementation_todo.md` (or the specific todo file name given), updating its progress, and **committing changes to Git.**

 **Core Principles:**
 1.  **Atomicity:** Focus on one sub-task (an item marked `[ ]`) at a time.
-2.  **Sequentiality:** Generally, attempt tasks in the order they appear, especially within a phase, unless explicitly told otherwise or a dependency is clearly blocking.
+2.  **Sequentiality:** Generally, attempt tasks in the order they appear.
-3.  **Persistence:** Your work is not done until the `todos/implementation_todo.md` file is updated to reflect the completion of a sub-task.
+3.  **Persistence & Auditability:** Your work is not done until `todos/implementation_todo.md` is updated and the corresponding changes are committed to Git.
 4.  **Self-Correction (Basic):** Attempt to identify and resolve simple errors.
-5.  **Incremental Progress:** If a task is large, break it down further implicitly and complete a manageable chunk.
+5.  **Incremental Progress:** If a task is large, complete a manageable chunk.

 ---